gjuliao/gjuliao/README.md

 # About me

-Team leader and full-stack software developer with a business and project management background.
-Through my +10 years of professional experience, I have helped unicorn to young startup companies stand out in local and global competitive markets.
+Team leader and RoR/React full-stack software developer with a project management background and problem-solving abilities to work in fast-paced environments.
+Through my +10 years of professional experience, remotely, I have helped 3 unicorns and +15 young startup companies stand out in globally competitive markets.

+Looking forward to:
+1. Full-stack and front-end positions.
-Looking forward to connect to discuss how we can help to shape the future of our communities together.
+2. Connect to discuss how we can help shape our communities' futures together.

 ## Connect with me